ArifRoktim/systems/p01/README.md

 ### void assign\_var()
 Inputs:  char \* input
 Returns: Nothing
-Assigns value to shell variable input
+Assigns value to shell variable _input_

 ### int do\_builtins()
 Inputs:  char \*\* args
 Returns: 1 if command is echo, cd, exit, or variable assignment
 0 otherwise
-Determines whether child should be forked to run command
+Determines whether cmd is a builtin command and if so runs it

 ## misc.c